Guests of Honor

 Artist Guest of Honor

-Dan Votz Dan Voltz is an independent science-fiction artist who specializes in spaceships and dinosaurs.
+Ana Votz Ana Voltz is an independent science-fiction artist who specializes in spaceships and dinosaurs.
 (Yes, people have suggested putting the dinosaurs on the spaceships—but, hey, artists can be a stubborn lot.)

-Dan has enjoyed science fiction for nearly their entire life.
-The very first episode of Star Trek they watched was a rerun of “The Doomsday Machine”—and it hooked them at age 8.
-Dan started watching Star Trek: The Next Generation every week afterwards.
+Ana has enjoyed science fiction for nearly her entire life.
+The very first episode of Star Trek she watched was a rerun of “The Doomsday Machine”—and it hooked her at age 8.
+Ana started watching Star Trek: The Next Generation every week afterwards.
 Around the same time, Jurassic Park was stomping (and roaring) into theaters.
 Those two passions took root and never stopped growing.

-For Dan, spaceships, dinosaurs, and other science fiction themes represent visions of an enriching, humane, and optimistic world.
-In Dan’s paintings, starships allow people to explore across lightyears.
+For Ana, spaceships, dinosaurs, and other science fiction themes represent visions of an enriching, humane, and optimistic world.
+In Ana’s paintings, starships allow people to explore across lightyears.
 Dinosaurs represent a more balanced approach to living with nature (and a reminder to cherish the nature that’s in our backyards)…

-By bringing their artistic vision directly to fans, Dan hopes they’re making a tiny corner of the world a slightly brighter, possibly more optimistic space that’s inclusive and welcoming to everyone.
+By bringing her artistic vision directly to fans, Ana hopes she’s making a tiny corner of the world a slightly brighter, possibly more optimistic space that’s inclusive and welcoming to everyone.

 Author Guests of Honor